olaven/exam-pg6101/README.md

 * In my JSON Merge Patch implementation, I am allowing the user to enter null-values for `.givenName` and `.familyName`.
 This is redundant, as it will result in a `ConstraintViolation` (i.e. 400).
 I have chosen to implement it anyway, for the sake of showing how JSON Merge Patch treats null values.
+// TODO: assumption that messages should be from the same user as receiver (i.e. post), because of B requirement

 ## Checklists